DiarmuidM/ncrm-web-scraping-for-social-scientists-2023/code/ncrm-web-scraping-challenges-2023-06-06.md

 Choose a website that you are interested and write a simple script that collects data from it.

-### Challenge 3 - Course Exercises
+### Challenge 3 - Course Examples

-Take some more time to finish the web scraping exercises contained in the [Jupyter notebooks](https://github.com/DiarmuidM/ncrm-web-scraping-for-social-scientists-2023/tree/main/code).
+Take some more time to finish the web scraping examples contained in the [Jupyter notebooks](https://github.com/DiarmuidM/ncrm-web-scraping-for-social-scientists-2023/tree/main/code).